Wildlife photographer David duChemin on finding your voice

 The photos on your blog from Kenya have a feeling of serenity, especially the two photos of the man holding a spear.

 I think that’s actually the perfect word for it.
 It reflected my state of mind while I was there.
 The man in the photo was my driver and my guide, and it was actually shot at the edge of the infinity pool at the safari lodge.
-It’s a beautiful location.
-There’s one shot there where he’s got his spear in one hand, I think wondering how this was going to take, and he pulled out his cell phone.
+It’s a location.
+There’s one shot there where he’s got his spear in one hand, I think wondering how long this was going to take, and he pulled out his cell phone.
 It’s the perfect photograph for me because it was unexpected, even though it was partly planned.
 And I love the juxtaposition.
 He’s very much a traditionalist, he’s a Samburu warrior, a man anchored in the past, but in one hand he’s got his spear and in the other hand, he’s probably checking his Facebook feed.
 And then there’s the initial reflection of him, so I called the image between Between two worlds.
 I don’t normally title my images but I really enjoyed that one.

 So what’s next?

 I live in an extraordinarily beautiful place, so I will probably spend more time in the next couple of years, just throwing my gear in the back of my vehicle and taking off for three or four days, seeing what I can find, photographing sea otters and killer whales and that sort of thing.
-The more I do this, the more convinced I am that with most creative pursuits, there needs to be a healthy dose of solitude to really get through the chatter and to and focus on what you’re doing.
-And more so when you bring wildlife into the mix because you have to sit for a long time and you have to be quiet.
+The more I do this, the more convinced I am that with most creative pursuits, there needs to be a healthy dose of solitude to really get through the chatter and to calm and focus on what you’re doing.
+And more so when you bring wildlife into the because you have to sit for a long time and you have to be quiet.

 For more of duChemin’s work (and wisdom) check out his newsletter and podcast.